Christine Abernathy(Click here for classes)

 Mark is a Software Engineer at Facebook.
 After being recruited through StarCraft 2, he spent the majority of his internship working on various components of the Facebook for Android app for the version 1.8 release.
 Since starting full time in May 2012, he has worked largely on the Facebook native News Feed rewrite on Android and on parts of Facebook Home, dedicating most of his time to front-end UI and performance.

 Pragati is the Mobile Developer Evangelist with PayPal, an eBay company.
 She is also a mobile and security technologist with more than 12 years of experience in mobile operating systems, mobile security, mobile payments, and mobile commerce.
 From working as a platform security engineer with Motorola Mobility, to designing and developing PayPal’s mobile offerings, she has extensive end-to-end experience in all aspects of mobile technology.

 Pragati has dual masters in Computer Science, and has taught and trained computer science students at different levels.
 She is a recognized speaker at international technology events, and is often called "a geek who can speak."

 Marc Richards(Click here for classes)

-Marc is a former Senior Software Engineer and current Product Manager for Twitter's Crashlytics team.
-His primary responsibility is the design and development of the Crashlytics for Android crash reporting platform.
+Marc is a former Senior Software Engineer and current Engineering Manager for Twitter's Crashlytics team.
+Marc manages a team of high performers who deliver amazing crash reporting tools for mobile app developers.
 Prior to joining Crashlytics, Marc was an independent mobile developer with apps published in Google Play and the Apple App Store.
-Marc has taught undergraduate math and computer science courses at Colorado State University, and has presented at numerous industry and academic conferences including AnDevCon, the Genetic and Evolutionary Computation Conference (GECCO) and the International Conference on Complex Systems.
+Marc has taught undergraduate math and computer science courses at Colorado State University, and has presented at numerous industry and academic conferences including AnDevCon, EclipseCon, the Genetic and Evolutionary Computation Conference (GECCO) and the International Conference on Complex Systems.

 Chris Risner(Click here for classes)